kwon-young-jin/kwon-young-jin.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I study how emerging technologies are reshaping the `art industry`, ranging from the rise of `blockchain-based asset markets` to the advancements in `generative AI`
+I study how emerging technologies are reshaping the `art industry`, ranging from the rise of `blockchain-based digital asset markets` to the advancements in `generative AI`

 My research questions are primarily inspired by personal experiences, such as serving as a docent at an art museum